ferrilab/.github/profile/README.md

 with us, you can ask us to adopt it; you can also ask to become a member of the group if you want to help maintain any of the projects contained.

+## Organization

+Because `bitvec` depends closely on `funty` and `radium`, all three crates are now stored in the `ferrilab/ferrilab` monorepo.
+The individual repositories for all three crates are being sunset, and will be archived when we are satisfied that we have made the transition (including user issues) reasonably well.

 myrrlyn posts about Ferrilab projects in the following places:

 - <a rel="me" href="https://tacobelllabs.net/@myrrlyn">Mastodon</a>